swcarpentry/shell-novice/_episodes/06-script.md

 > > ## Solution
 > >
 > > ```
+> > # Script to find unique species in csv files where species is the second data field
+> > # This script accepts any number of file names as command line arguments
+> >
 > > # Loop over all files
 > > for file in $@
 > > do